bluejava/zousan/README.md

 --------

-Zousan does have two additional features which are not required by the spec, but are very useful when working with promises:
+Zousan does have a couple additional features which are not required by the spec, but are very useful when working with promises.
+Be aware that if you use this "extension" API, your code may not be compatible with other Promise implementations:

 ###catch(errorFn)